-You know those friends of yours who always look so happy together?
+Do you know those friends of yours who always look so happy together?
 The ones who you know not only look happy but who are happy?
 Together.
 Don’t you sometimes just hate them?
-Don’t you wonder the top secrets that the happiest couples already know?
+Don’t you wonder about the top secrets that the happiest couples already know?

 Here are the answers.

 So, let’s just start with the obvious one.

 Every happily married couple has a sex life that suits them.
 There is no exact formula for how much sex a couple must have to be happy.
 Instead, each couple needs to decide what is best for them, to talk about it and play around and meet each other’s sexual needs in a way that makes everyone excited.

 I have a client whose husband wants to have sex EVERY night, and while she really likes having sex with him, every night just doesn’t work for her.
 She used to just rebuff his advances, which made him feel bad, but on my advice, she talked to him about it.
 She explained how she felt; they agreed that she would be the instigator and that she would instigate often.
 That worked for both of them, and they were happy.

 So tick this one off of your list.
 Talk to your partner about your sex life and make a plan to make it work well for both of you.